BauplanLabs/quack-reduce/README.md

 * a working AWS account;
 * Python 3.x and Node.js properly installed on your machine (while you can create the container on ECR manually and then the lambda from the console, the instruction below assumes you just use the CLI for the entire setup).
+* (optional - if you want to run the analytics app) A profiles.yaml file on your local machine to run the dbt project.
 ### Global variables

 In the `src` folder, you should copy `local.env` to `.env` (do *not* commit it) and fill it with proper values: